RafaelCaso/referral-token/README.md

 You should now be able to go to localhost:3000 and see the project.
 Click on "debug" tab to interact with smart contract

 > [!TIP]
-> NOTE: To make testing easier, go to Referral.sol and find the constructor.
+> To make testing easier, go to Referral.sol and find the constructor.
 Replace Ownable(msg.sender) with Ownable(yourWalletAddress)